brandonbunt/brandonbunt.github.io/index.md

 Content and Curriculum lead for Design 4 Impact, a student-run startup aiming to bring Design Thinking to K-12 Education

-### Tutor (Piano, Math, English)
+### Private Tutor (Piano, Math, English)
 Since 2016 - August 2022

-I have tutored multiple elementary and middle school students ranging all ages on their Math and English skills as well as constructed my own customized lessons for younger students learning Piano in Music Schools.
+Tutored multiple elementary and middle school students ranging all ages on their Math and English skills as well as constructed my own customized lessons for younger students learning Piano in Music Schools.

 ### I.T.
-Department at Avenues the World School / Paid Intern
+Department at Avenues the World School / Internship
 June 2016 - September 2016,  Avenues NY

-Ran diagnostics on multiple Mac laptops, iPads, and desktops as well as fixed broken projectors and outlets.
+Ran diagnostics on multiple Mac laptops, iPads, and desktops and fixed broken projectors and outlets.

 ## Education

-### The Cooper Union / Masters in Mechanical Engineering: August 2022 - Present
+### The Cooper Union / Masters in Mechanical Engineering: August 2022 - May 2024

-Thesis: Measurement Method of Heat Transfer through Novel Insulation Material: Mycelium
+Thesis: Development of Low Cost Apparatuses for Measuring Thermal Conductivity of Natural and Synthetic Materials Using Steady-State Methods

-Estimated Completion: December 2023
+Bioengineering Research Fellowship, Dore Ashton Interdisciplinary Research Fellowship for Social Engagement, Murray Sackman Fellowship, Cooper Union Presidential Grant

 ### The Cooper Union / General Engineering